 - Symptoms that worsen late in the day

 - Difficulty with visual tasks such as reading, watching TV, and driving

 There are a number of treatments available for patients who experience dry eyes, including eyedrops, medication, surgery, and more.
 Bear in mind that dryness does not prevent you from being a LASIK candidate with these viable treatment options.
 To find out whether you are a candidate for LASIK, try our free LASIK self-test now.

 Your Free Consultation at Kelly Vision Center

 Take the first step in relieving your dry eye symptoms by contacting us to set up your free consultation at Kelly Vision Center.
-Dr. James Kelly is a board-certified ophthalmologist, with refractive surgery as his subspecialty.
+Dr. James Kelly is a board-certified ophthalmologist in NYC, with refractive surgery as his subspecialty.
 As a comprehensive refractive surgeon, Dr. Kelly is certified in all aspects of refractive surgery, which allows him to offer patients a full repertoire of surgical and non-surgical options to get the best solution for their visual needs.
 There are very few doctors in the country that can offer this array.
 At Kelly Vision Center, we offer a boutique experience where you are more than just a number.
 We look forward to meeting you.